How Do You Apply for a Certificate of Clearance in Singapore?

 Applicants residing overseas will be required to mail a hardcopy of your fingerprint impressions taken at an authorised institution in your country of residence (such as police stations or embassies), and enclose it with a copy of the eCOC Acknowledgement Slip.
 The Acknowledgement Slip will be generated when your online application has been completed.
 Upon verification of the fingerprint impression and eCOC Acknowledgement Slip, the COC will be mailed to your posting address indicated in the online application form.

-Non-Singapore Citizens such as Singapore Permanent Residents (PRs) may only apply for a COC after submitting an appeal.
+Non-Singapore Citizens such as Singapore Permanent Residents (PRs) may apply for a COC only after submitting an appeal.
 The outcome of your appeal will be sent to you within 5 working days.
 You may submit an appeal via the Electronic Police Centre.

 Applicants should prepare the following documents beforehand (with all documents translated in English, if written in any other language):